chrisbradshaw/xbox-and-ps5-scraper/README.md

 - [Cheerio](https://www.npmjs.com/package/cheerio) - Tiny, fast, and elegant implementation of core jQuery designed specifically for the server
 - [Player](https://www.npmjs.com/package/player) - A command line player, supports play mp3 both from url and local stream.
 - [Open](https://www.npmjs.com/package/open) - Open stuff like URLs, files, executables.
 Cross-platform.
+- [SendGrid/mail](https://www.npmjs.com/package/@sendgrid/mail) - This is a dedicated service for interaction with the mail endpoint of the SendGrid v3 API.

 ## Highlights